paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 perception of risks in the US varies between rural, suburban, and urban residents, with rural residents in general expressing less concern about the virus.
-It is possible that people who listened to the message of leaders saying that they were safe because of low density may not have taken adequate precautions against the virus.
-People in dense places who could more directly observe the impact of the pandemic may have become overly cautious.
-Both Paez et al. (2020) and Hamidi et al. (2020) posit this mechanism (i.e., greater compliance with social distancing in denser regions) to explain the results of their analyses.
-The evidence available does indeed show that there were important changes in behavior with respect to mobility during the pandemic (Jamal and Paez 2020;
+It is possible that people who listened to the message of leaders saying that they were safe from the virus because of low density may not have taken adequate precautions.
+Conversely, people in dense places who could more directly observe the impact of the pandemic may have become overly cautious.
+Both Paez et al. (2020) and Hamidi et al.
+(2020) posit this mechanism (i.e., greater compliance with social distancing in denser regions) to explain the results of their analyses.
+The evidence available does indeed show that there were important changes in behavior with respect to mobility during the pandemic (Jamal and Paez 2020; Harris and Branion-Calles 2021; Molloy et al. 2020);
-Harris and Branion-Calles 2021; Molloy et al. 2020); furthermore, shelter in place orders may have had greater buy-in from the public in higher density regions (Feyman et al. 2020), and the associated behavior may have persisted beyond the duration of official social-distancing policies (Praharaj et al. 2020).
-In addition, there is evidence that changes in mobility correlated with the trajectory of the pandemic (A.
+furthermore, shelter in place orders may have had greater buy-in from the public in higher density regions (Feyman et al. 2020; Hamidi and Zandiatashbar 2021), and the associated behavior may have persisted beyond the duration of official social-distancing policies (Praharaj et al. 2020).
+In addition, there is evidence that changes in mobility correlated with the trajectory of the pandemic (A. Paez 2020; Robert B.
-Paez 2020; Robert B. Noland 2021).
+Noland 2021).
 Given the potential for behavioral adaptation, the question of density becomes more nuanced: it is not just a matter of proximity, but also of human behavior, which is better studied using population-level data and models.

 # Background: but what does the literature say?